OPCFoundation/UA-.NETStandard/Fuzzing/Fuzzing.md

 ### Usage of libfuzzer on Windows and Linux

+First download the latest libfuzzer-dotnet release for Ubuntu, Debian or Windows from the [project website](https://github.com/Metalnem/libfuzzer-dotnet/releases) and store it in the same folder where the libfuzz command and shell scripts are started.

 To run a fuzz target with libfuzzer on Windows, from your github cloned project root, execute the following commands:

 ```cmd